gcallah/docker-for-ed/documentation/README.md

 Each project should contain two dockerfile:

-* `Dockerfile` for creaing the images for dev environment
+* `Dockerfile` for creating the images for dev environment
 * `Deployable` for creating the images for prod environment

 Images should include all necessary packages.
 The required packages should be written into separate text files.